markupboy/dotfiles/README.markdown

 - `cd ~/.dotfiles`
 - `script/bootstrap`

-The install rake task will symlink the appropriate files in `.dotfiles` to your home directory.
+The bootstrap script will symlink the appropriate files in `.dotfiles` to your home directory.
 Everything is configured and tweaked within `~/.dotfiles`, though.